 - Innovation and creative practice excellence

-- Excellence in partnerships and engagement
+- Partnership and engagement excellence

 - Aboriginal and Torres Strait Islander excellence

 QUT staff can access key information for the 2020 Vice-Chancellor's Awards for Excellence.

 For building exceptional research capacity through establishment of the QUT Soft Matter Materials Laboratory and providing a rich and intellectually stimulating environment for the development of junior researchers.

 Ms Megan Campbell

 For facilitating ongoing interdisciplinary research collaborations and health industry partnerships and fostering a safe and healthy environment for the Australian Centre for Health Services Innovation.